Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 Below I will show my solutions using GDB-peda (with ```xormem```) and GDB-gef (with ```xor-memory```)

 #### GDB-peda
-When I have analyzed the entry4.fini function I skipped  the declaration of many variables, they were probably the encrypted password and congratulaton message, with the following scripts I try to decrypt them directly from the memory.
+While I was analying the entry4.fini function, I skipped the declaration of many variables, as they were probably the encrypted password and congratulaton message.
+With the following scripts, I want to decrypt them directly from the memory.

-Unfortunately for an unknown reason we couldn't put a number as key in any ways, so we have to append a char so that it didn't "think" it is a number...
+Unfortunately, for an unknown reason, we can't put a number as key, so we have to append a char so that it didn't "think" it is a number...
-So I decided to xor the chars in an even position and after those who are in odd one:
+I decided to xor the chars in even positions, and then those who are in odd one:
 ```
 source ~/peda/peda.py